2 Dead, 2 Injured In Burlington County Crash

-Two people died and another two were injured in a crash involving a box truck Sunday in Burlington County.
+Two people died and another two were injured in a crash involving a box truck Sunday in Burlington County, according to New Jersey State Police.

 Carter, of Mount Holly, and back-seat passenger Christopher Blackmon, 53, of the Browns Mills, were ejected and pronounced dead at the scene near milepost 3.3, police said.